KannonZenetism/zenetism-field-physics/structural-physics/README.md

 ### SP02 — Bifurcal Cosmogenesis

 Where SP01 describes how Structural Physics operates, SP02 addresses where it operates: the full multiversal context.
-Establishes the Tumbling Multiverse as structurally anticipated, not axiomatic, Biospiral Expression Ratios as the governing variable across universes, contra-flow dynamics (contra-matter, contra-particles, contra-temporal motion) as proper Zenetist terminology, phase collision as convergence at ⦿ Kaion (not annihilation), and the asymmetry resolution — matter / contra-matter ratios as local expression conditions, not universal law.
+Establishes the Tumbling Multiverse as structurally anticipated (not axiomatic), Biospiral Expression Ratios as the governing variable across universes, contra-flow dynamics (contra-matter, contra-particles, contra-temporal motion) as proper Zenetist terminology, phase collision as convergence at ⦿ Kaion (not annihilation), and the asymmetry resolution — matter / contra-matter ratios as local expression conditions, not universal law.

 **Key contributions:** Tumbling Multiverse, Biospiral Expression Ratios, contra-flow dynamics, phase collision at Kaion, asymmetry resolution, Bifurcal Coherence, the Non-Fusion Axiom.